Skin sensory receptors: How context affects touch response

 Nociceptors

 Nociceptors are a mixed bunch of sensory neurons that detect and respond to internal and external stimuli, such as temperature and touch.
-Being specialized sensors, some of them will respond to mechanical changes, such as a pinch or poke, but not temperature changes.
-This is because different types of nociceptors are innervated by different nerve fibers.
+Some of them will respond to mechanical changes, such as a pinch or poke, but not temperature changes.
+This is because different types of nociceptors are innervated by different nerve fibers

 A fibers

-Aδ fibers are unmyelinated, high-pressure threshold nociceptors that relay information from the peripheral nerves to the dorsal root ganglion (DRG) in the spinal cord, which is often associated with processing acute, subacute, and chronic pain.
-They also function as proprioceptors, sensing where joints and other body parts are located within your personal space.
+Aδ fibers are unmyelinated, high-pressure threshold nociceptors that relay information from the peripheral nerves to the dorsal root ganglion (DRG) in the spinal cord.
+The DRG is associated with processing acute, subacute, and chronic pain

-Aδ fibers also respond to cold temperatures and acute pain and are associated with the classic withdrawal reflex with the DRG.
+• Respond to cold temperatures and acute pain and are associated with the withdrawal reflex within the DRG.

 C fibers